 GemStone's transaction log provides complete point-in-time roll-forward recovery.
-The tranlog contents are composed by the Gem, and the Stone writes the tranlog using asynchronous I/O. Commit performance is improved through I/O reduction, because only log records need to be written, not many object pages.
+The transaction log contents are composed by the Gem, and the Stone writes the tranlog using asynchronous I/O. Commit performance is improved through I/O reduction, because only log records need to be written, not many object pages.
 In addition, the object pages stay in memory to be reused.
-GemStone supports both file-based and raw device configuration of tranlogs.
+Transaction logs may be on file systems or on raw devices.